 Pisang Peak Trekking Route

-The Pisang peak trekking route stretches up to Piang village.
-From Kathmandu, you'll drive to Ngadi (760 m) via Besisahar, following Marshyangdi and Trishuli rivers.
-The next day, you'll trek to Syange (1,211 m), passing by lush forests & rice terraces, along with other small settlements like Khudi (790 m) and Bhulbhule (840 m).
+The Pisang Peak trekking route stretches up to Piang village.
+From Kathmandu, you'll drive to Ngadi (760 m) via Besisahar, following the Marshyangdi and Trishuli rivers.
+The next day, you'll trek to Syange (1,211 m), passing by lush forests and rice terraces, along with other small settlements like Khudi (790 m) and Bhulbhule (840 m).

-Cross numerous old bridges, walk past beautiful waterfalls and reach Jagat (1,052 m).
-The trail further goes through pine & rhododendron forests to Chamje (1,410 m).
+Cross numerous old bridges, walk past beautiful waterfalls, and reach Jagat (1,052 m).
+The trail further goes through pine and rhododendron forests to Chamje (1,410 m).
 Then go by Sattale and a rocky cliff before making it to Tal (1,700 m) on the fifth day of trekking.

 From here onwards, you gradually ascend through villages like Dharapani (1,860 m), Bagarchhap (2,160 m), and Timang (2,270 m).
 Enjoy trekking through lush rhododendron forests and dense blue pine forests before reaching lower Pisang (3,150 m).
 From here, you walk on green pastures and a steep, trodden route that leads to the base camp.